Dumpcar series 31-638 [WIP]

 Input buffer capacitors are 0603 22uF 25V capacitors from muRata.
 I couldn’t find any comparable energy storage in this package from other manufacturers.
 The PCB was manufactured with 0603 capacitors, but for next version I changed it to 0805.
 While 0805 package has the same limit of 22uF/25V (at least that’s maximum on LCSC), there are more manufacturers that provide the densest devices, so it’d be easier to source in general.

 While ordering PCBA, I made a mistake, so the PCB was manufactured with 6.3V capacitors instead of 25V, which I had to replace to be able to run on 15V tracks.
-However, nothing failed when I tried to do it for a brief period of time.
+However, no smoke came out when I tried to supplied full track voltage for a brief period of time.